Minestom 2026 · Java 25 · Active Dev

 RocketLauncher

 Explosive launcher.
-Same raycast pattern as the Rifle, but produces FLAME particles and detonates a terrain explosion (radius 10) when the ray strikes a solid block.
-Direct player hits play sound effects only — HealthManagement damage is not yet wired in.
+Same raycast pattern as the Rifle, but produces FLAME particles and sends an ExplosionPacket (radius 3.5) when the ray strikes either a solid block or a player.
+Direct player hits also deal 25 custom damage via HealthManagement.damage().

 Item Properties